Jeehut/TiryakiDemoApp/Context/Features/001-WerwolfGame/Research.md

 **Approach**:
 - Clear visual hierarchy with large, readable text and buttons
-- Intuitive device passing cues with prominent "Pass Device" buttons
+- Explicit device passing coordination with WHO/WHAT/WHEN instructions
 - Visual feedback for game state transitions and phase changes
 - Simple navigation patterns that work well for group settings
+- Clear distinction between "group mode" (device in center) and "private mode" (individual player has device)

 **Benefits**:
 - Improved usability for mixed age groups through clear visual design